RomanBelnitskiy/url-shortener/README.md

 >
 >  DB_PASSWORD is the database password.
 >
+>  SECRET_KEY is the secret key, to protect the jwt token, encoded by the Base64 algorithm in the form of a 256-bit hex string.
+>
 >  Also, add a VM launch parameter -Dspring.profiles.active=prod as shown at image below.
 >
 > ![VM option](https://github.com/RomanBelnitskiy/url-shortener/blob/props/src/main/resources/images/prod-conf.png "VM option")